NTIA/p2108-test-data/README.md

 ## Data Disclaimer ##

-This dataset is not intended for any usage other than running unit tests against the software in the repositories listed above.
+This dataset is not intended for any use other than running unit tests against the software in the repositories listed above.
 Data contained in this repository should not be expected to reflect, for example, real-world radio propagation links.
 In some instances, intentionally invalid data are provided to ensure that errors are properly handled in the software under test.

-## Data Versioning ##
+## Dataset Versioning ##

-The version of this dataset is tracked with a simple, single-digit version number in the format `v1`.
+The versioning of this dataset is tracked with a single-digit version number in the format `v1`.
 This version number indicates the software versions for which this test dataset is valid.
-For example, `v1` of this repository contains the dataset used to test `v1.x` of the base C++ library, and `v1.x.y` of the .NET, MATLAB®, and Python® wrappers.
+For example, `v1` of this repository contains the dataset used to test `v1.x` of the base C++ library and `v1.x.y` of the .NET, MATLAB®, and Python® wrappers.

 ## Dataset Contents ##

-Each of the CSV files in this repository contains a set of inputs and outputs for one of the functions in the tested software.
-Each file contains a header row indicating data column names, and each subsequent row represents a single test case.
+Each CSV file in this repository contains a set of inputs and outputs used to test the operation of one of the functions provided by the software under test.
+The header row of each file indicates the name of each data column, and each subsequent row represents a single test case.

 - `HeightGainTerminalCorrectionModelTestData.csv` contains sets of inputs and outputs used to test the operation of the `HeightGainTerminalCorrectionModel` function.